Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

-When the regression function $m^*$ is a $p$-variate $(\beta,C)$-smooth function, \cite{stone1982optimal} shows the minimax optimal convergence rate for $m^*(\bx)$ is of order $n^{-\frac{2\beta}{2\beta+p}}$.
+based on an i.i.d. sample $\{(\bx_i,y_i)\}_{i=1}^n$ from $\mu$.
+There is a considerable literature on nonparametric regression methods.
+We refer the readers to \cite{fan1996local, gyorfi2002distribution, tsybakov2009nonparametric} for a comprehensive account on nonparametric regression.
+When the regression function $m^*$ is a $p$-variate $(\beta,C)$-smooth function, \cite{stone1982optimal} shows the minimax optimal convergence rate for $m^*(\bx)$ is of order $n^{-\frac{2\beta}{2\beta+p}}$, which does not converge to zero if $p \asymp \log n$.
 This implies when the dimension $p$ is relatively large compared with the degree of smoothness $\beta$, it requires a large amount of data to estimate the regression function well, which has been referred to as the ``curse of dimensionality''.

 To alleviate the ``curse of dimensionality'', it is natural to impose some low-dimension structures on the regression function $m^*$.
 For example, \citep{stone1985additive} imposes an additive structure $m^*(\bx) = \sum_{j=1}^p m^*_j(x_j)$ and shows a faster convergence rate $n^{-2\beta/(2\beta+1)}$ is obtainable when the univariate functions are $(\beta,C)$-smooth.
-There is also a considerable literature on characterizing the intrinsic low-dimension structures and developing efficient statistical methods to achieve a faster convergence rate, including interaction models \citep{stone1994use}, single-index models \citep{hardle1989investigating, hardle1993optimal, carroll1997generalized, yu2002penalized, kong2007variable}, projection pursuit \citep{friedman1981projection}, multiple-index models \citep{xia2008multiple}, to name a few.
+There is also a considerable literature on characterizing the intrinsic low-dimension structures and developing efficient statistical methods to achieve a faster convergence rate, including interaction models \citep{stone1994use}, single-index models \citep{hardle1989investigating} , projection pursuit \citep{friedman1981projection}, to name a few.
 However, these methods are structural rather than algorithmic in that a structure of regression functions needs to be imposed before designing statistical methods.
 This is where neural networks come to play, which can adapt well to unknown low-dimensional structures through algorithmic optimization.